NoraCodes/nora.codes/content/post/names-legal-names-and-fractally-deferred-responsibility.md

 My advice is to save yourself and your organization the trouble.
 If you’re not paying people or interacting with ICANN, the NHS,[^nhs] or the Selective Service System, **it’s unlikely that you need to record legal names**.

 If people are paying you, you’re almost certainly recording a billing address for each transaction; let them enter a payment name there.
-That’s likely to be useful for a variety of reasons, from corporate reimbursment to parental charity.
+That’s likely to be useful for a variety of reasons, from corporate reimbursement to parental charity.
 In any case, it’s possible that their "legal name" _isn’t_ the name on their credit card or bank account, if, for instance, they recently changed it;[^illegal] if your software can't account for that, it's not just annoying, it's incorrect.

 If you create a form with a "name" field, label it somehow with the information that it isn't asking for a "legal name".
 Many websites with forms have hover-based explanatory text.
 This is a great place to put something like, "Whatever most people call you," "What you'd like us to call you," or, if you're particularly stuffy, "Legal name not required."